uiboptics/flick/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch on your fork (e.g. `feature` or a descriptive name related to your changes).
 3. Make your changes on that branch.
-4. Submit a pull request to the `main` branch of this repository.
+4. Submit a pull request to the `dev` branch of this repository.
 5. Reference any relevant issue in the PR description.

 We appreciate your time and effort.
 Thank you for helping make **flick** better!